ChicagoDSA/chapter-website/_homepage/en/index.md

 image-credit: "[Sarah-Ji/Love + Struggle Photos](http://www.loveandstrugglephotos.com/)"
 ---

 DSA is the largest socialist organization in the United States.
 As an entirely volunteer-run, member-driven organization, the Chicago chapter organizes [campaigns](campaigns) to empower the working class, build [rank-and-file labor](the-labor-branch), and provide [political education](political-education).
-Our commitment to [AfroSOC](afrosoc) centers BIPOC communities and voices.
+Our commitment to [AFROSOC](afrosoc) centers BIPOC communities and voices.

 ## Campaigns